mirzafarangi/HealthAssist/README.md

 ## Project Overview

-This project represents a comprehensive Heart Rate Variability (HRV) analysis platform designed for continuous cardiovascular metrics monitoring and analysis.
+This project represents a Heart Rate Variability (HRV) analysis platform designed for continuous cardiovascular metrics monitoring and analysis.
 The system collects, processes, and visualizes HRV data from a Polar H10 heart rate sensor, providing scientific-grade insights into autonomic nervous system function and recovery dynamics.

 Unlike commercial platforms that obscure their algorithms and interpretation methods, this project implements an open, customizable approach to HRV analysis—providing complete transparency while maintaining clinical validity.
 The system is built on established physiological principles while incorporating modern data science methods for validation and interpretation.

 The platform consists of three integrated components:

 1. **iOS App (PolarHRVApp)**: A custom-built application that connects directly to the Polar H10 sensor, recording raw RR intervals and implementing configurable data collection protocols
-2. **Backend API (hrv-api)**: A robust processing engine that validates signal integrity, calculates comprehensive HRV metrics, and applies physiological interpretation models
+2. **Backend API (hrv-api)**: A robust processing engine that validates signal integrity, calculates different HRV metrics, and applies physiological interpretation models
 3. **HealthAssist Dashboard**: A data visualization platform that presents metrics with context-aware insights, trend analysis, and predictive modeling

 <details>